 Matcha is for more than sipping.
-Our friend Heather of Brown Butter Blondie developed this satisfying Matcha Bundt Cake recipe using our brand-new house matcha showcasing just how versatile this health-packed green tea is.
+Our friend Heather of Brown Butter Blondie developed this satisfying Matcha Bundt Cake recipe using our matcha showcasing just how versatile this health-packed green tea is.
 Made with olive oil and almond flour, her light yet complex bundt cake is dusted with a sprinkling of powdered sugar for a wow-worthy finish.

 - 3 large eggs, beaten